 If someone like me can pay down my entire $1 million mortgage by selling some stocks and CDs and can't refinance a mortgage, have banks like Chase gone too far?
 It seems so.

 The upside to my rejection is that during the next housing downturn, there won't be as many defaults, short-sales, and bankruptcies because everybody will be an excellent creditor.
 Only the government and their FHA program of allowing only 3% down could really cause a lot of pain now.

-Invest in real estate more efficiently: If you don’t want to constantly pay massive property taxes, don’t have the downpayment to buy property, or don’t want to tie up your liquidity in physical real estate, take a look at RealtyShares, one of the largest real estate crowdsourcing companies today.
-You can invest in higher returning deals around the country for as little as $5,000.
-Historical returns have ranged between 9% – 15%, much higher than the average stock market return.
-It’s free to explore and they’ve got the best platform around.
+Invest in real estate more strategically: If you don't have the downpayment to buy a property, don't want to deal with the hassle of managing real estate, don't want to tie up your liquidity in physical real estate, or are a mortgage refinance failure, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 Real estate is a key component of a diversified portfolio.
 Real estate is much less volatile than stocks.
 Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.